elephantscale/es-training-new/high-performance-python/slides/High-Performance-Python.md

 1. Calculate the direction of motion ( v_x and v_y).
 1. Calculate the displacement (d_x and d_y), which is the product of time step, angular velocity, and direction of motion.
-1. Repeat steps 1 and 2 for enough times to cover the total time t.
+1. Repeat steps 1 and 2 enough times to cover the time t.

 ---